http-interop/http-middleware/README.md

 Both the middleware and delegate interface define a `process` method to prevent misuse of middleware as delegates.

-The implementation of delegate should be defined within middleware dispatching systems.

 6. People
 ---------